nated712/PlatformerADVGameDesignProject/README.md

 Hello, this is me and Jordan's project for ITCS 4231, Advanced Game Design.

-Main is for pushing approved changes, and I aim for the preMerge branch to be used to test before we commit to main but I'm not entirely sure if that will be used.
+Oil Heart is a 3D Platformer where you play as a robot low on fuel, and the only way to make it to your goal is to defeat the other robots in your way and take whatever fuel they had left in them.